FernandoOliveira2017/brute/README.md

 # brute
-A simple brute force tool
+A simple brute force tool.
 Use of this tool is at your own risk, use it ethically.